froala/ember-froala-editor/README.md

 * Ember.js v3.20 or above
 * Ember CLI v3.20 or above
 * Node.js v12, v14, or v16 and above
+* _`ember-auto-import` v2 or above_

-#### Note on Embroider compatibility
+#### Note on `ember-auto-import` version requirement

-Currently this addon is _not_ Ember Embroider compatible due to how Froala assest are imported into the build tree and does not use `ember-auto-import`.
+This addon uses `ember-auto-import` v2, which also requires that consuming projects also use `ember-auto-import` v2.
+This is also a requirement for Ember v4.
+Outside of `npm install --save-dev ember-auto-import@^2.0.0 webpack`, take a look at the [upgrade guide](https://github.com/ef4/ember-auto-import/blob/main/docs/upgrade-guide-2.0.md) for further details when upgrading from `ember-auto-import` v1.

 Installation